microsoft/vscode-docs/docs/python/tutorial-fastapi.md

     ```python
     if item_id_str is not None:
     ```
-Now that we have the item id in a string, we just need to convert it to an `int` and add the quantity provided to the item.
+Now that we have the item ID in a string, we just need to convert it to an `int` and add the quantity provided to the item.
 Because the redis hash we have so far only maps item names to their IDs, we now need to map item IDs to their names and quantity.
 One way to do that is to create hashes for each item, in the format `"item_id:{item_id}"`, and provide it with "name" and "quantity" fields.

-7. Replace lines 19 and 20 with the following, to convert the `item_id` to an `int`, and then incrementing the quantity of our item by calling the `hincrby` method from redis:
+7. Replace lines 19 and 20 with the following, to convert the `item_id` to an `int`, and then incrementing the quantity of the item by calling the `hincrby` method from redis:
     ```python
     item_id = int(item_id_str)
     redis_client.hincrby(f"item_id:{item_id}", "quantity", item.quantity)
     ```

 We now only need to replace the code for when the item does not exist, i.e. `item_id_str` is `None`.
-In this case, we will generate a new `item_id`, create a new redis hash for our item, and then add the provided item names and quantity.
+In this case, we will generate a new `item_id`, create a new redis hash for the item, and then add the provided item names and quantity.
 To generate a new `item_id`, let’s use the `incr` method from redis, passing a new hash "item_ids".
 When this method is run for the first time, it will create the item_ids hash with a unique number, and then each time it's run it will generate an incremental number and store it in this hash.

-8. Delete line 21 (TODO: verify line):
+8. Delete the line with the following content:
     ```python
     item_id: int = len(grocery_list)
     ```